speedandfunction/starter-kit-marketing/README.md

     ```
 - [ ] **rfs (Responsive Font Sizing).** The "rfs" package is a node.js module that provides a simple way to create responsive and fluid typography in CSS.
 It allows you to define font sizes using a unitless value (usually "rem") and automatically adjust them based on the viewport or container width.

-    Mainly used within modules/asset/ui/src/_typography.scss file for consistent rem based font sizing.
+    Mainly used within `modules/asset/ui/src/_typography.scss` file for consistent rem based font sizing.
 Usage applied to headings and paragraphs.

     E.g ``` @include font-size($h1-font-size)```
     where $h1-font-size is a rem value determined by a base value.

     in this theme a default of 16px: ```$h1-font-size: $font-size-base * 3; // 48px```

 - [ ] **swiper (Slideshows).** The "swiper" package is a JavaScript library for creating responsive and touch-enabled sliders, carousels, and other interactive content on the web.
-It's usage within this theme is located at modules/content-widget-modules/image-gallery-widget
+Its usage within this theme is located at modules/content-widget-modules/image-gallery-widget

     You can import it in your JavaScript file using the import statement:
     ```js